dejan2609/tutorial-swarm-storm/README.md

 		  └ Labels: executiondriver=native-0.2, kernelversion=3.13.0-40-generic, operatingsystem=Ubuntu 14.04.1 LTS, storagedriver=devicemapper
 		  └ Error: (none)
 		  └ UpdatedAt: 2016-04-03T15:40:15Z
-The important part is the line with `Status: Healthy`.
-If you should observe something like `Status: Pending` or if not all nodes show up, even though you are not observing errors elsewhere, try restarting the manager container like so
+The important part is the line with `Status: Healthy` for each node.
+If you observe something like `Status: Pending` or if not all nodes show up, even though you are not experiencing any errors elsewhere, try restarting the manager container like so

 	docker restart $(docker ps -a --no-trunc --filter "label=container=manager" | grep -v 'CONTAINER' | awk '{print $1;}') and check again.

 ### Setup the Storm cluster

-Now that Swarm is running, we will create an overlay network that spans all nodes and then spin up several containers for the individual storm components.
+Now that Swarm is running, you will create an overlay network that spans all Swarm nodes and then spin up several containers for the individual Storm components.
 The Nimbus and the UI will be hosted on the manager node, whereas the supervisors (i.e. Storm workers) will be scattered across all nodes in the Swarm cluster.

-1. First, create the overlay network `stormnet`
+1. First, create the overlay network `stormnet` like this

-		docker network create --driver overlay stormnet and check whether the following produces a line containing the terms `stormnet` and `overlay`:
+		docker network create --driver overlay stormnet and check whether `stormnet` shows up as overlay network when you ask Docker nicely:

-		docker network ls | grep stormnet
+		docker network ls
-2. Now we will start everything one by one.
-Every Storm-related container will get a `cluster=storm`, so that we can easily kill the entire Storm cluster later without accidentally killing other containers.
+2. Now you will start every Storm component one-by-one.
+Every Storm-related container will get a `cluster=storm` label, so that you will be able to easily kill the entire Storm cluster later without accidentally killing other containers.
 First, start the UI

 		docker run \